-In QuickBooks for Mac 2014, you can run QuickBooks in multiuser mode.
-This means more than one user can work on your company file from different computers at the same time.
+Using QuickBooks in multiuser mode means more than one user can work on your company file from different computers at the same time.
 Why would you want to do that?
 Well, you may have an employee who does basic tasks like sending out invoices and keeping customer information up-to-date while you take care of the larger tasks like payroll and paying vendors.
 In single user mode, you have to stop working in your company file so your employee can work in it.
 This can be inconvenient and slow you down.
 In multiuser mode you both can work in your company file at the same time.